TheN00bs/Clean-Streets/README.md

 # CleanStreets

-A step todawards Go Green, Digitalization and Eco Friendly.
+A step towards Go Green, Digitalization and Eco Friendly.

 Problem?
 Garbage dump in neighbourhoods has been a critical issue among developing countries.
 This makes the residency unhygience.